No matter if you have a ring or earring, male jewelry or a necklace for a lady, they can all contain diamond ring solitaire settings.

 If you want to go with the most popular choice, you’ll need to pick a round brilliant diamond.

-This type is preferred by 53% of buyers of engagement rings.
+This type is preferred by 53% of buyers of engagement ring solitaire.

 It’s easy to see why it’s so popular because the cut results in lots of sparkle and you get an idea of the gem’s depth.